 Consumer plaintiffs are required to file a demand letter at least thirty (30) days before filing suit.
-If a plaintiff files suit without a demand letter or files the suit prematurely, the case may be dismissed.
-Further, the demand letter has certain requirements which must be met.
+If a plaintiff files suit without a demand letter or file the suit prematurely, the case may be dismissed.
+Further, the demand letter has certain requirements that must be met.
 Failure to comply with those requirements may warrant dismissal of the case.

 Further, if your business responded to a timely demand letter with a reasonable settlement offer, which was denied, the plaintiff may be limited to that original offer at the end of litigation.